All Episodes

 We have begun to clean up the rivers.

-Certainly, the air is better in some cities, though it's still kind of pathetic above most.
+Certainly the air is better in some cities, though it's still kind of pathetic above most.

 And believe me, before they ever get there, we will become extinct as a species environmentally.

-Unless they skip over the worst problems of the Industrial Revolution and move into renewable sources of energy, and then way beyond that, there's real possible breakthroughs like nanotechnology and zero-point energy.
+Well, yes, you're quite right, unless they skip over the worst problems of the Industrial Revolution and move into renewable sources of energy.

-Well, and I'm going to answer.
+Well, and I'm going to answer it.

 I wish I could agree.